Victorian Garden and Gatehouse area

-This part of the Gardens was originally laid out as an educational area with plants displayed in family groups.
-However, this circular arrangement of beds was developed by 1853 by the third curator, John Law, and has remained a constant feature since then.
+Welcome to the Gardens.
+This section includes varieties similar to those used by the first curator.
+The circular arrangement of the Victorian Garden beds was developed by 1853 by the third curator, John Law, and has remained a constant feature since then.

-In late Victorian times they featured ‘carpet bedding’ where thousands of small low-growing plants, such as Echeveria and Alternatifolia, with contrasting foliage colour were planted tightly together forming patterns resembling a carpet.
+In late Victorian times the circular beds featured ‘carpet bedding’ where thousands of small low-growing plants, such as Echeveria and Alternatifolia, with contrasting foliage colour were planted tightly together forming patterns resembling a carpet.

 In modern times these high maintenance beds are planted out twice a year with colourful seasonal plants in a formal bedding pattern.
 In contrast the borders are planted with perennial species and cultivars with predominantly blue, white or yellow flowers to give a ‘cool’ background to the bright formal beds.
 Among these are the tall grass Miscanthus sinensis ‘Silberfeder’, the lovely white flowered English Shrub Rose ‘Desdemona’ and the soft blue bearded iris ‘Jane Phillips’.